fraser9999/boardgamegeek_ripper/readme_requirements.txt

 follow the tutorial for installation on the library site.

 no other requirements needed , rest of libs are python internal ones

+update:
+you can choose py-bgg with python installation routine now.

+use:
+pip install py-bgg